alvinwan/quupod/README.md

 1. Add valid MySQL user credentials to `config.cfg`.
 1. Start the MySQL service using services.msc
 1. Create the database by using `mysql -u root -p`, then entering `create database queue;` in the interactive prompt.
-1. Setup the database using `python dbcreate.py`.
+1. Setup the database using `python3 run.py -db create`.

 ## Launch